sanskrit/raw_etexts_english/blogs/manasataramgini/2012-01-21_a-saiddhantika-adaptation-of-the-vastupurusha-narrative.md

 +++
-title = "A saiddhAntika adaptation of the vAstupuruShaxa0narrative"
+title = "A saiddhAntika adaptation of the vAstupuruSha narrative"

 +++
 We had earlier pointed out that the [vAstupuruSha